Primary School Residential Activity Trips - For Year 6 & Below

 A Genuinely Caring Approach

-However our team are very aware of how children vary in how they deal with being away from family, and appropriately support them to become more independent.
+However our team are very aware of how children vary on a residential, in how they deal with being away from family, and appropriately support them throughout the trip to become more independent.
 We strongly believe that helping build their self-esteem is key to this.